 What is the HIPAA Security Rule?

-The Security Rule defines three major categories of safeguards that must be implemented.
+The Security Rule also defines three major categories of safeguards that must be implemented.
 The first, administrative safeguards, include:

 • Security Management Processes, including risk assessments